Jayaram-png/OFF/README.md

 # Organic overview
 <b> Project Name:
 #Organic overview
+## sub-heading Organic food finder
-Project Summary: ## sub heading Organic food finder.
-It is a mobile / web application that allows you to find organic foods of your choice at reasonable prices.
+Project Summary: It is a mobile / web application that allows you to find organic foods of your choice at reasonable prices.
 Development Model: Incremental model
 Duration: 6 months
 Functionality